‘Bachelor’ Spoilers: ‘Historic ATFR’ Tied To Rachel Lindsay, Per Reality Steve

 The Bachelor finale previews have teased that Monday night’s three-hour extravaganza will be filled with tears and heartbreak, and gossip guru Reality Steve’s spoilers have hinted at some interesting tidbits.
 Show creator Mike Fleiss has been hyping that there is a historic moment on the way with the “After the Final Rose” special and fans have been anxious to see if this is related to Nick Viall’s final rose pick.
 He is slated to choose between Raven Gates and Vanessa Grimaldi, having just eliminated Rachel Lindsay, and Rachel is slated to be the Bachelorette this spring.
 What do Bachelor spoilers now reveal about this historic ATFR special coming up on Monday, March 13?

-Mike Fleiss has been tweeting quite a bit about the Bachelor finale, and previews show that Nick Viall will be struggling to make his decision regarding his final rose pick.
+Mike Fleiss has been tweeting quite a bit about the Bachelor finale and previews show that Nick Viall will be struggling to make his decision regarding his final rose pick.
 Reality Steve’s spoilers have been consistent in saying that Viall is engaged to his pick, but that the relationship is a bit wobbly at this point.
 However, the gossip guru says that Nick and his gal will still be together as of the “After the Final Rose” special, even though he doesn’t think the couple will last long beyond that.
 Given that, what is so “historic” about the upcoming “ATFR” if Fleiss’ Bachelor spoilers are to be believed?

 So happy for this moment!!!
 Thank you so much for the love and support!!!!
 Can't believe I am the new bachelorette…still feel like I'm dreaming #bachelornation #bachelorette #thankful #blackhistorymonth #historicmoment